-Today, we had the chance to ask some questions to Robert Acosta, Crafter from Stockton in California who specializes in making all kind of furniture from recycled wooden pallets; you can follow the work of Robert on its Facebook Page: I'm not krazy I'm krafty.
+Today, we had the chance to ask some questions to Robert Acosta, a Crafter from Stockton in California who specializes in making all kinds of furniture from recycled wooden pallets; you can follow the work of Robert on its Facebook Page: I’m not krazy I’m krafty.
 Robert suffers from a rare neurologic disease called Hemiplegic Migraines.
 Building crafts keep him feeling good and keeps his stress down.
-You will discover how Robert fight with his disease through crafting in this interview.
+You will discover how Robert fights with his disease by crafting in this interview.
 If you think you deserve to be featured in the next interview, please, drop us an email.

 Tell us a little more about you?
 Who you are?
 Where are you from?

-Hi my name is Robert Acosta born in Stockton California where I still live.
+Hi, my name is Robert Acosta born in Stockton California where I still live.
 I am married to a beautiful and smart woman and have 3 great kids.
-Working all my life as a mechanic and the salesman in the boating industry.
+Working all my life as a mechanic and a salesman in the boating industry.
 In 2009 my life changed I had a stroke at the age of 39.
-It took me about 3 months to learn how to talk and good month or so walking with a walker then a cane.
-About a month after my stroke I started having these mini strokes and after seeing many Doctors, Neuro’s and going Stanford Hospital there was a Doctor that diagnosed me with Hemiplegic Migraines.
+It took me about 3 months to learn how to talk and a good month or so walking with a walker then a cane.
+About a month after my stroke, I started having these mini-strokes and after seeing many Doctors, Neuro’s, and going to Stanford Hospital there was a Doctor that diagnosed me with Hemiplegic Migraines.
 This is a neuro disease that when having an attack it resembles a stroke.
-At any giving time or moment I could have an attack.
-Do to this I cannot work.
+At any giving time or moment, I could have an attack.
+Due to this I cannot work.
 Being a man I took it very hard and got very depressed.

 Why do you craft?

-Due to my disease I got into crafting to what I like to say keeping my “man card” and keeping my mind right.
-I started working in my garage with wood after my kids needed a under the bed dresser.
-I really have never done any kind of wood working but said to myself I can build something.
-My issue is due to my stroke I really have a hard time reading and understanding plans.
+Due to my disease, I got into crafting to what I like to say keeping my “man card” and keeping my mind right.
+I started working in my garage with wood after my kids needed an under the bed dresser.
+I really have never done any kind of woodworking but said to myself I can build something.
+My issue is due to my stroke I really have a hard time reading and understanding woodworking plans.
 I can look at diagrams and pictures and build from there.
 Most of my work is from trial and error and very few plans.